securityfirst/tent-content/contents_ru/operations/protests/beginner/what-now-0.md

 [Title]: # (Что теперь?)
 [Order]: # (9)

-Swipe right for this lesso
+Swipe right for this lesson's checklist
-'s checklist

-Go to the Adva
-ced lesso
- for advice o
- partaki
-g i
- protests as a
- activist.[Go to Adva
-ced Lesso
-](umbrella://lesso
-/protests/1)
+Go to the Advanced lesson for advice on partaking in protests as an activist.[Go to Advanced Lesson](umbrella://lesson/protests/1)

 ### RELATED LESSONS/TOOLS

 *
-Protective Equipme
+Protective Equipment lesson
-t lesso